-Government-wide Financial Statements
+Governmentwide Financial Statements

-The government-wide financial statements are designed to provide readers with a broad overview of Children's Trust finances, in a manner similar to a private-sector business.
+The governmentwide financial statements are designed to provide readers with a broad overview of Children's Trust finances, in a manner similar to a private-sector business.
 All activity of Children's Trust is presented in these statements as there are no component units that would be presented separately.

 The statement of net position presents information on all of Children's Trust assets and liabilities with the difference between the two reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of the financial stability of Children's Trust.
-The statement of activities presents information showing revenues and expenses during the year and how Children's Trust net position has changed during the most recent fiscal year as a result of the net of revenues and expenses.
+Over time increases or decreases in net position may serve as a useful indicator of the financial stability of Children's Trust.
+The statement of activities presents information showing revenues and expenses during the year and how Children's Trust net position changed during the most recent fiscal year as a result of the net of revenues and expenses.

 Fund Financial Statements

 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-As a component unit of the State of South Carolina ("the State"), Children's Trust is a legally separate organization that is presented as a discreetly presented organization in the State's Comprehensive Annual Financial Report (CAFR).
+As a component unit of the State of South Carolina ("the State"), Children's Trust is a legally separate organization that is presented as a discreetly presented organization in the State's Comprehensive Annual Financial Report.

 Children's Trust uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements, like other state and quasi-state agencies.
 Children's Trust is financially accountable to the State.
-The fund financial statements are provided to show Children's Trust financial accountability to the state and for inclusion in the State's CAFR.
+The fund financial statements are provided to show Children's Trust financial accountability to the state and for inclusion in the State's Comprehensive Annual Financial Report.

-Government-wide Financial Analysis
+Governmentwide Financial Analysis

-The following statement of net position and statement of activities schedules are useful for understanding the government-wide or fund financial statements.
-As noted in the schedule, net position increased by \$596,018 during the fiscal year 2020, and in fiscal year 2019, net position increased by \$1,228,915. \$30,039 and \$1,107,542 of the increase in net assets was restricted in fiscal year 2020 and 2019 respectively.
-Current and other assets include investments of \$1,901,457, which are held with Charles Schwab in mutual funds, equities and money market accounts.
+The following net position and statement of activities schedules are useful for understanding the government-wide or fund financial statements.
+As noted in the schedule, net position increased by \$953,671during the fiscal year 2021, and in fiscal year 2020, net position increased by \$596,018.
+The 2021 and 2020 changes in net assets included a \$130,505 decrease and a \$30,039 increase in restricted net assets respectively.
+Current and other assets include investments of \$2,497,236, which are held with Charles Schwab in mutual funds, equities, and money market accounts.